 Once you’ve picked a perfect template for your website, it’s time to add content to it.
 Content means everything from your portfolio to services and contact information.
 You want to leave a lasting impression on your visitors on their first visit.

 While adding content to your website, you must ensure it is positioned correctly.
 The last thing you want is cluttering your website with too much content and very little space.
 Allow the content (and your visitors’ eyes) room to breathe.

-Keep in mind, no visitor is going to read your website from the first header to the copyright notice.
-Often times, visitors just skim through the pages and read anything that catches their attention.
+Keep in mind that no visitor is going to read your website from the first header to the copyright notice.
+Oftentimes, visitors just skim through the pages and read anything that catches their attention.
 This is why content placement is important on your photography website.

 That is why the Zyro website builder takes care of everything for you by implementing a grid system that will help you efficiently manage content placement.

 Promote your website

 Website promotion will take your photography business a level further.
 There are several means to promote your website – online and offline.
 One is more expensive than the other, but each one has its own benefits.
 Here are a few of the most effective means of promoting your website:

 - Social media marketing.
 Getting your social media accounts in place is the first thing you want after creating your website.
 They can serve as a supportive framework for your website.
 Make use of as many platforms as you can.
 Add compelling Instagram stories, create interesting boards on Pinterest, grow your community through Facebook, and list your business on Google My Business.